If you’re experiencing scheduling issues, you’re going to need to use resource leveling or smoothing to fix the problem. But, how do you use them?

 Resource leveling overlooks allocating resources and resolving any issues from over or under-allocation of resources for new projects.

-Resource smoothing is another project management tool for optimizing your resources that adjusts the activities of your schedule, so resources don’t exceed the limits already pre-defined during the planning.
+Resource smoothing is a project management tool for optimizing your resources, and adjusting your schedule activities, so resources don’t exceed the pre-defined limits during planning.

 The difference between resource leveling vs smoothing can be broken down to this:

-Resource Leveling – This is used when scheduling the production of available resources are limited and need to be used optimally.
+Resource leveling – This is used when scheduling the production of available resources is limited and needs to be used optimally.

 You can identify the differences by their traits and decide where you should hedge your bets when it comes to resource leveling vs resource smoothing: